The Song of Australia: Contest

 On 1 October 1859, the South Australian Register announced:

 A PRIZE of TEN GUINEAS open to South Australia is offered by the Gawler Institute for the WORDS of a PATRIOTIC SONG, to be entitled "The Song of Australia".
 Copyright of words to which the Prize may be awarded to become the property of the Gawler Institute.

-Judges: John H. Barrow, Esq., M.P.; John Brown, Esq.; John Howard Clark, Esq.; Hon.
-A. Forster, M.L.C.; W. C. Wearing, Esq.; E. J. Peake, Esq., M.P.
+Judges: John H. Barrow, Esq., M.P.; John Brown, Esq.; (Note: Perhaps John Brown, the immigration agent, who arrived on the Africaine as part of the First Fleet of South Australia, was editor of the Adelaide Times, and died 17 August 1879) John Howard Clark, Esq.; Hon.
+A. Forster, M.L.C.; W. A. Wearing, Esq.; E. J. Peake, Esq., M.P.

 Competitors are free to adopt any treatment of subject or rhythmical measure, so long as the composition is in accordance with the title and suitable for musical expression.
 Each competitor to write on the outside of the envelope covering the composition (which must not bear the name of the author, but a motto) the words "Poem for Prize"; and in a second envelope to enclose his name, written outside the motto corresponding with that attached to the composition.
 Of those letters containing the names of the competitors, that alone will be opened which bears the motto of the successful composition.

 All communications must be made by October 14, and addressed to George Isaacs, Gawler.

 A few weeks later, the judges announced the winner, and the second stage of the competition:

 THE GAWLER PRIZE SONG.- AWARD OF THE JUDGES.